 Abbott Lawrence Academy (ALA) is a small, accelerated 9-12th grade honors high school within the larger Lawrence High School campus.
 Founded in 2015 with an inaugural 9th grade class, ALA was created to retain the best and brightest students of the city.
 ALA is the district’s first exam high school, admitting students each year through a rigorous application and entrance exam process, enrolling only up to 100 students per year.
 ALA offers students in Lawrence an opportunity previously unavailable to most: the chance to experience a rich and rewarding honors education in the tradition of the most prestigious independent schools in the country, free of charge.
 We currently have 90 seniors, 82 juniors, 82 sophomores, and 70 freshmen, and graduated our first class in the spring of 2019.
 Our current school demographic breakdown is: 84% Hispanic, 8% Asian, 6% White, 1% African-American, and 1% Multi-Race.
 As part of the Lawrence High School campus, ALA is accredited by the Massachusetts Department of Elementary and Secondary Education.

-Steven Melis was born in Greece, but grew up in Cleveland, Ohio.
+Steve Melis was born in Greece, but grew up in Cleveland, Ohio.
 After studying English at Williams College and Oxford University, he lived in New York City, working in publishing and then completing a year of City Year at PS 112 in Queens.
-After realizing that...
+After realizing that education is his calling, he joined Teach for America and taught English and Theater at several schools: 4 years at De Anza High School in Richmond, CA, and 1 year at Noble Street College Prep in Chicago, IL.
+He then moved to Massachusetts and has been teaching at Abbott since its first ever sophomore class.
+In his free time, Mr. Melis enjoys loud music, fancy cats, long-distance running, and video games.